Luminescence (incl. BRET)

 The possibility to measure with different gains resulting in a large dynamic range allows for measuring very low luminescent signals and bright light emissions with only one instrument.

 Gain settings are not required for all luminescent microplate readers, depending on the detector and automation of the gain adjustment process.

 Modern luminescence plate readers automatically accomplish gain adjustments.
 This not only takes away this responsibility from the researcher but also assures to measure a broad dynamic range.
-Such an instrument is the CLARIOstar® Plus with its Enhanced Dynamic Range technology.
+Such instruments are the CLARIOstar® Plus and the VANTAstarTM with its Enhanced Dynamic Range technology.